chloealbright/DevHiveMind/_CODE/Express/Dev Todo.md

 - [ ] Get certified in Linux
 - [ ] Continue reading [[Grokking Algorithms - An illustrated guide for programmers and other curious people.pdf#page=160|Grokking Algorithms - An illustrated guide for programmers and other curious people, page 160]]
 - [ ] Looking to automating stock buys
+- [ ] Look if you can convert Algorithm Patterns solutions into declarative solutions still using the pattern
 - [ ] Develop practical fundamental skills around design patterns
 - [ ] Code base decisions made at low level in the design of classes and functions and decisions being made
 - [ ] Code base decisions made at a higher level in terms of components and services and overall architecture and put in the pieces together